ajoherron/giss_storm_tracks/README.md

 * cPickle was changed to pickle (should not be an issue)
 * hard coded in some imports, cuz of the way "exec" command works in python3
 * dictionaries in python2 are not ordered dicts, so the keys were sorted in python2 code and python3 code to compare consistently
 * tree\_travesal\_v4.py code had issues with the list being not ordered in python2, so I changed the python2 code to have an ordered dict for fair comparison of the python3 tracker
+* Max E. edited line 707 in track_finder_v4.py to fix an oversight in the string replacement method. the old method would replaced all instances of "tracks" in the path.
+The new code does this only in the relevant filename
+* Max E. changed numpy.float to python built-in "float" and numpy.int to numpy.int64 in several scripts due to deprication
+* Max E. edited line 80-86 in save_netcdf_v4.py to catch an edge case where data shapes are mismatched (the trap just reshapes the data in ModelE 2.X grid structure) original line is commented out

 ## Installation of necesssary libraries